shadowezz/Productiv/docs/DeveloperGuide.md

 1. Adding Login screen

    1. Prerequisites: You are in deliverable mode.
 The deliverable `Login screen` is not already added.
-If added, delete it.
+If it is already added, delete it.

    1. Test case: `add t/Login screen by/10-10-2020 18:00 m/1.1 c/Jordan Woods, Betsy Crowe d/Include email and password fields`<br>
       Expected: The deliverable `Login screen` is added to the list of deliverables and is expanded in the right panel.